YMCA Camp Cory: Renovations

 The summer of 2008 saw renovations of the Leroy Health Lodge as well as the addition of a high ropes course.
 In 2009 the camp built additional staff housing along the northern edge of the camp, as well as an alumni-overnight cabin in Junior Village (named "Craig Village").
 In 2009 and 2010, the camp office – one of the oldest buildings on the property, dating back to the early 1920s – was renovated extensively.

 In the summer of 2018, the Farmstead was developed with some property towards the south, with the goal to expand upon the day camp program and ultimately increase connection with the local community.
 This included building a barn, a pavilion known as the Treehouse, a garden, and a new archery range.

 In 2020, the Mangurian dining hall was expanded to serve the growing camp population and improve accessibility.
+Six new leadership cabins were constructed as well.